-While the most famous white truffle in the world comes from Alba in Italy’s Piedmont region, the world’s most famous black truffle comes from the Périgord, in the immensely beautiful Dordogne region in south-west France.
-Other black truffles can also be found in Greece, Spain, and Italy, and new cultivation of truffles are being carried out in California and Australia.
-They grow from late autumn/ winter to early spring, beneath the soil among the roots of specific trees, but mainly oak and hazelnut.
+While the most famous white truffle in the world comes from Alba in Italy’s Piedmont region, the world’s most famous black truffle comes from the Périgord in the immensely beautiful Dordogne region in southwest France.
+Other black truffles can also be found in Greece, Spain, and Italy, and new cultivation of truffles is being carried out in California and Australia.
+They grow from late autumn/ winter to early spring beneath the soil among the roots of specific trees, but mainly oak and hazelnut.
 A species of subterranean mushroom produces a fruit body, and this body or truffle forms a symbiotic relationship with the tree.
 It will be available for harvesting, usually from late November onwards.
 They vary significantly in size, from 4 cm in diameter to 8cm, and can weigh up to 100g.
 Black truffles can be artificially cultivated by impregnating the roots of selected young trees with the spores, although connoisseurs would argue that they lack the flavor of wild truffles.